The main reason I decided to organize and hide TV wires in my living room was that I simply didn’t like the way they looked. They were ugly.

 Its major disadvantage is that the cables are not so easy to access under the trim work if you need to remove or add one in the future.
 That’s why I only recommend this method if you’re willing to spend some time disassembling the trim work each time you add or remove a new device to your TV set (or if you don’t want to change your set anytime soon).

 So, the basic idea is to hide the cords in a channel formed by two slats and covered with a third one.
 You’ll need to make both horizontal and vertical channels.

 Before you start the execution, I suggest that you plan and design the trim work on paper, and test the length of the wires.
 You can paint the slats any color you like, but do that before mounting them on the wall (it’s much easier than afterward).
 For more detailed instructions, visit this website.

-This method is similar to turning the cords into a wall art but this time they practically become invisible for everyone who doesn’t know about their location.
+This method is similar to turning the cords into wall art but this time they practically become invisible to everyone who doesn’t know about their location.

 You can use any combination of home decoration items to camouflage your cables.
 Your goal is to conceal the cords in a larger creation so that they become hardly noticeable.
 You’ll certainly need some imagination if you decide to hide your cables this way but the end result will speak for itself.
 If all this sounds too abstract for you, here’s a photo for some inspiration:

 7. Use a TV Stand that Does the Job for You

 It’s not the cheapest but certainly a stylish way to hide TV wires without cutting the wall.
 Don’t get me wrong, I’m not saying that you should buy a new TV stand for the sole purpose of hiding the cords if you already have one.
 However, if you haven’t got a TV stand yet or want to replace the old one, it can be a great opportunity to kill two birds with one stone.